N1QL Queries from the SDK

 You can query for documents in Couchbase using the N1QL query language, a language based on SQL, but designed for structured and flexible JSON documents.
 Querying can solve typical programming tasks such as finding a user profile by email address, facebook login, or user ID.

 Our query service uses N1QL, which will be fairly familiar to anyone who’s used any dialect of SQL.
 Further resources for learning about N1QL are listed at the bottom of the page.
-Before you get started you may wish to checkout the N1QL intro page, or just dive in with a query against our "travel-sample" data set.
-In this case, note that before you can query a bucket, you must define at least one index.
-You can define a primary index on a bucket.
+Before you get started you may wish to checkout the N1QL intro page, or just dive in with a query against our travel sample data set.
+In this case, the one thing that you need to know is that in order to make a Bucket queryable, it must have at least one index defined.
+You can define a _primary index on a bucket.
 When a primary index is defined you can issue non-covered queries on the bucket as well.